All Episodes

 International atomic energy experts.

-Now that is an oxymoron.
+Now, that is an oxymoron.

 They say they have found unexplained, unexplained plutonium and enriched uranium traces in a nuclear waste facility in Iran.

-This unexpected.
+This unexpected?

-With the uh agency's attempts to investigate suspicious aspects of Iran's nuclear program that have led to fears it might be interested in developing nuclear arms.
+The report prepared for next week's meeting at the 35-nation IAEA also faulted Tehran for not cooperating, really, with the agency's attempts to investigate suspicious aspects of Iran's nuclear program that have led to fears it might be interested in developing nuclear arms.

 Who wrote this?